 2222 4331 timp perc hp str

-Premiered by South Coast Symphony
+and the South Coast Symphony

 First performance: February 4, 2005

-"It's hard to dislike a piece whose composer modestly admits, ‘I honestly wasn't sure if the beautiful harmonies, ravishing melodies or exciting rhythms would be enough to hold the listener’s attention.’
+It's hard to dislike a piece whose composer modestly admits, "I honestly wasn't sure if the beautiful harmonies, ravishing melodies or exciting rhythms would be enough to hold the listener’s attention."

-Built around the repetition by woodwinds and brass of a simple cartoonish motif, the “Arm” proceeds like a drunken sailor (painter?) stumbling clownishly down a fiendishly looping street, relieved only now and then by a sweetly lilting memory sounded on the strings.
-Call it weirdly memorable.”
+Built around the repetition by woodwinds and brass of a simple cartoonish motif, the “Arm” (the nickname given by the orchestra and conductor while rehearsing the piece for its premiere performance) proceeds like a drunken sailor (painter?) stumbling clownishly down a fiendishly looping street, relieved only now and then by a sweetly lilting memory sounded on the strings.
+Call it weirdly memorable.